Birmingham Scooter Accidents Lawyer

 Why Do I Need a Scooter Accident Lawyer?

 Do you know who is to blame for your accident?
-An attorney can give you a definitive answer.
-Then they can make sure that party is held accountable.
+A scooter accident lawyer can give you a definitive answer.
+They can then ensure the party faces accountability.

 Don’t think that a scooter rental company or manufacturer is going to simply hand you a settlement for your injuries.
 Scooter companies are aggressively moving their vehicles to market in cities all over the country without any kind of licensing and are more focused on immediate profit than long-term details.

-Farris, Riley & Pitt, LLP can conduct a diligent, independent investigation of your crash and make sure that the liable party is held accountable.
-We will not rest until you are offered a fair and full settlement, and we will file a lawsuit when an insurer fails to provide one.
+Farris, Riley & Pitt, LLP will investigate your crash diligently and independently and will hold the responsible party accountable.
+We will not rest until an insurer offers you a fair and full settlement, and we will file a lawsuit if they fail to do so.

 Why Choose Farris, Riley & Pitt, LLP?